 OFFICERS SEIZE METHAMPHETAMINE LABORATORY

-LEXINGTON COUNTY, SC - Officers with the Lexington County Multi-Agency Narcotics Enforcement Team (NET) on Sunday, September 1 seized a clandestine methamphetamine laboratory outside a room at a motel on Burning Tree Drive near Irmo.
-Officers arrested a 31-year-old Lexington man, 31-year-old Fair Play man, 41-year-old Greer man and 45-year-old Woodruff man on charges that the four men operated the methamphetamine laboratory that officers found outside the motel room that the four men occupied.
+LEXINGTON COUNTY, SC - Officers with the Lexington County Multi-Agency Narcotics Enforcement Team (NET) on Tuesday, October 1 seized a methamphetamine laboratory that was being operated at a home on Bushberry Road near Pelion.
+Officers arrested a 31-year-old West Columbia woman and 28-year-old Pelion woman in connection with the methamphetamine laboratory that officers found at the residence.

 Metts asked anyone with information about illegal drug activity in Lexington County to call the Lexington County Sheriff’s Department at (803) 785-8230 or CrimeStoppers at 1-888-CRIME-SC.
 Citizens also can provide information anonymously by accessing the Crime Tip link on the Sheriff’s Department web site (www.lexingtonsheriff.com).

 NET is comprised of officers from the Lexington County Sheriff’s Department, Batesburg-Leesville Police Department and Lexington Police Department, Metts said.
 The sheriff and municipal police chiefs implemented NET in 2001 in order to enhance drug enforcement in Lexington County.

 If you, or someone you know, have any information regarding any crime, you are encouraged to contact Crimestoppers.
 You could earn a reward up to $1,000.